abchk1234/pdf2png/README.md

     sudo cp img/pdf2img_icon.png /usr/share/icons

+##How To

+Increasing or decreasing the resolution will change the image quality.

+Once given correct numbers for the From page and To page, click on Select PDF file to open a dialog window to browse and select the wanted PDF book, and click on Convert to convert the selected pages.

+It would convert the pdf and output the image(s) in the same directory where the pdf resides.

+##Credits

 Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2png</a>, so Thanks to him :)

 This has minor chnages from his version like no tray icon and some colorised fields.